akelii/itucsdb1611/docs/user/member1.rst

       :scale: 65 %
       :align: left
       :alt: Academic Freelance is the best
-      'seen ya!' message was deleted by the sender.

 .. image:: member1/nondeletedMessages.png
       :scale: 65 %
       :align: right
       :alt: Academic Freelance is the best
-      Receiver receives it anyway.

 On our site when a user deletes a message, the other side of the conversation still keeps the message.